Synthlight/Volcanoids-GMod/README.md

 ﻿# Volcanoids GMod
 This is a mod to configure a few various things in-game.

 The first Volcanoids is run with this mod installed, it will create a file called `gmod.json` in `Volcanoids\BepInEx\config`.
-(Assuming the file didn't existin the first place.)
+(Assuming the file doesn't exist in the first place.)

 # Config
 Option | Description
 --- | ---
-coreSlotMultiplier | Default: 1.0<br>Multiplier on the max core slots available. revealFullMapOnTravel | Default: false<br>If true, will reveal thw whole map when you use the pilot seat to travel. disablePowerPlantStopThreshold | Default: false<br>Power plants by default shut off at 100% energy, and don't turn on till 90% energy.
+coreSlotMultiplier | Default: 1.0<br>Multiplier on the max core slots available. revealFullMapOnTravel | Default: false<br>If true, will reveal the whole map when you use the pilot seat to travel. disablePowerPlantStopThreshold | Default: false<br>Power plants by default shut off at 100% energy, and don't turn on till 90% energy.
 This saves coal.<br>If you want then on all the time, set this to true. powerPerSecondMultiplier | Default: 1.0<br>Affects the power output of things. e.g. if a plant outputs +10 power, then a 2.0 value results in +20 power. shipClaimHealthLevel | Default: 0.25<br>This is the health level the ship must be at to be claimable.